 Nicholas Pilfold, Ph.D.

 Dr. Nicholas Pilfold serves San Diego Zoo Global as a Postdoctoral Associate in Recovery Ecology.
-He is a large carnivore biologist by training, and his research centers on bear species, with an emphasis on conservations issues posed by climate change.
+Nicholas is a large carnivore biologist focused mainly on bear species, but his research also extends to large cats.

 Nicholas leads and collaborates on projects for four large carnivore species: polar bears, African leopards, Andean bears, and giant pandas.
 Nicholas’ research is focused on several themes within spatial and population ecology.
 His work includes assessment of diet and foraging patterns, reproductive and mating behavior, human-carnivore conflict resolution, as well as understanding the role a changing climate has on large carnivore persistence.
 Nicholas is interested in identifying broad ecological patterns useful to the conservation of all large carnivores.

 Nicholas earned his bachelor’s degree in Life Sciences from the University of British Columbia and his doctorate in Ecology at the University of Alberta.
 His interest in large carnivore research was initially spurred while volunteering on small wildlife reserves in South Africa.
 Prior to joining San Diego Zoo Global, Nicholas worked with researchers at the University of Alberta and Environment and Climate Change Canada.